althea-net/rita-installer/README.md

 >server b

 Profiles are variables files pulled into Ansible for easy customization of what the playbook will do.
-Edit `profiles/example.yml' to match your needs.
+Edit `profiles/example.yml` to match your needs.
+This should mostly just involve setting the correct interfaces for your machine.
 If you are running against localhost use the `-c local` option and put 'localhost' in your hosts file.